CGPA Full Form: Calculation, Benefits, and Limitations

 To determine the CGPA, follow these steps:

-1. Calculate the GPA for Each Subject: Give grade points depending on the grades achieved in each subject.
-For instance an A could be worth 10 points a B could be worth 8 points and so forth.
+1. Calculate the GPA for Each Subject: Assign points based on the grades received in each subject.
+For example an A could correspond to 10 points B to 8 points and so on.

-2. Compute the Average: Add up all the grade points and divide by the number of subjects.
+2. Compute the Average: Calculate the grade points.
+Then divide by the total number of subjects.

 How to Convert CGPA to Percentage?